SendiAp/Remaining/README.md

-## A cannibal is someone who is fed up with people.
+## What creature is smarter than a talking parrot?
+A spelling bee.